Mineral with coin

 The Northern Territory has a number of substantial critical minerals projects with potential near-term production.

-Download the newly updated Critical Minerals in the Northern Territory 2025.
+Download the newly updated Critical Minerals and Gold in the Northern Territory 2026.

-The Critical Minerals in the Northern Territory has also been translated in Japanese, Korean and Indonesian.
-Download the translated guides through GEMIS.
+The Critical Minerals and Gold in the Northern Territory have also been translated in Japanese, Korean and Indonesian.

-Read a summary factsheet here, critical minerals factsheet PDF (2.6 MB)
+Read a summary factsheet here, critical minerals factsheet PDF (993.8 KB)

 Beryllium: Beryllium is usually associated with felsic intrusions and pegmatite bodies, or where rare-metal enriched magmas interact with adjacent country rocks, forming skarn or greisen systems.
 The thermally stable, conductive, strong, lightweight metal, stronger than steel and lighter than aluminium, is an essential material in the aerospace, telecommunications, information technology, defence, medical, and nuclear industries.
-URO Corp’s exploration at the Beryllia Project in the southern Southwark Granites in 2024 uncovered potentially beryllium-rich rock outcrops, fluorspar-rich granites, and fluorite-rich vein, in addition to indications Sn, F, Rb, Bi, Cu, Zn, Au, and Ag.
+Lithium Plus Minerals Ltd have identified beryllium in the drilling of pegmatites at the Spotted Wonder prospect in the Aileron Province, with near surface intersections including 11 m @ 0.11%BeO.
+In 2024, URO Corp’s exploration at the Beryllia Project in the southern Southwark Granites has identified beryllium-rich rock outcrops associated with fluorspar-rich granites, and fluorite-rich veins with indications of Sn, F, Rb, Bi, Cu, Zn, Au, and Ag, with exploration ongoing.

 Niobium: Lithium-bearing pegmatites in the Northern Territory locally also have high values of niobium, with the potential for economically significant deposits to occur.
+In 2025, New Frontier Minerals Ltd announced rock chip samples with high-grade niobium, dysprosium and terbium in outcropping pegmatites from the Cusp prospect in the Harts Range in Central Australia.
+Results of drilling from this prospect are pending.
 High grade niobium (with rare earths) has also been discovered in mineralised carbonatites in the Aileron Province in adjacent regions of Western Australia, with potential extending into western regions of the NT.

 Tantalum: The Territory has a history of tantalum (and tin) mining throughout the outcropping pegmatite fields of the Pine Creek Orogen and northern Aileron Province.
 Significant exploration potential exist in these regions and undercover, while production is possible in association with lithium from pegmatite fields in the Bynoe region.

 Tin: The Territory has a history of tin mining in the Pine Creek Orogen and northern Aileron Province.
-The Mount Wells project in the Pine Creek Orogen includes an Inferred Mineral Resource of 3,000 t of contained tin, with exploration potential
+The Mount Wells project in the Pine Creek Orogen includes an historic Inferred Mineral Resource of 3000 t of contained tin, with further exploration potential.
+URO Corp recently discovered highly anomalous tin and other critical minerals in greisens associated with the Southwark Granites in the northwest Aileron Province.

 There is no current known resources or exploration for Chromium, Hafnium, Indium or Rhenium in the Northern Territory, but the Territory remains largely unexplored for these commodities.